Trap Foods - Sweet Spreads

 Unrefined Sugars

-Very often, I see recipes that are “sugar free”, meaning they replace any white or brown sugar with some other natural, less refined sweetener.
+Very often, I see recipes that are "sugar free", meaning they replace any whtie or brown sugar with some other natural, less refined sweetener.
 While it is true that these may offer some very minimal health benefits, at the end of the day they are still just concentrated sugar that needs to be moderated.

 To start though, what even is sugar?
 I've mentioned it a lot here, but what exactly is it?
 Here's the really rough chemistry lesson: White sugar, or sucrose, is a chemical bond of 50% glucose (your body's main energy source) and 50% fructose (what's actually sweet, typically found in fruit).
 It is typically made from dehydrated sugar cane or beets.
 Brown sugar is simply just white sugar plus molasses.
 High intakes of sugar, particilarly fructose, can lead to diabetes, heart disease, fatty liver, Alzheimer's, high blood pressure, and much much more.